KNMI/RCC/README.md

 We know that it will not be easy to follow these simple rules, but help us to make this easier instead of fiddling with your own work arounds.
-Also feel free to consult us **where?** if you experience difficulties.
+Also feel free to consult [us](https://github.com/orgs/KNMI/teams/rrr) if you experience difficulties.

 ### Repository management